Data Science in a Glass Box

 Does putting everything into one box simply create a bigger black box?

-The more responsibility a platform takes on, the more transparent it should become.
-A mature analytics platform shouldn’t just produce datasets.
+It certainly could.
+But I’d argue the goal is the opposite: The more responsibility a platform takes on, the more transparent it needs to be.
+A mature analytics platform shouldn’t just produce seemingly accurate datasets.
 It should produce evidence.
 Every release should explain where it came from, what changed, and why it deserves to be trusted.

-Rather than treating trust as a dashboard problem or a data quality problem, I’ve started thinking of it as a release engineering problem.
+Rather than treating trust as a stakeholder problem or a data quality problem, I’ve started thinking of it as a release engineering problem.

 Trust is usually treated as an afterthought